 Avoid expensive international delivery charges

-More consumers are travelling now than ever before.
+More consumers are traveling now than ever before.
 According to the International Air Transport Association (IATA), 2016 saw 3.7 billion passengers overall with strong international traffic growth across the world, an increase of 6.7% compared to 2015.
 IATA forecasts over the next 20 years expect a near doubling of passenger numbers.

 With an impending cap on roaming charges levied by mobile networks, the number of international passengers who use their mobile phones while overseas, instead of switching them off or changing to a local SIM, is expected to increase.
 According to research by Juniper, caps on roaming charges will result in users using roaming more often and more freely.